KrishnaRavi-99/creds/README.md

 # creds
-A collection of my degrees and certifications
+A collection of my degrees and certifications.

 Bachelor's Degrees:
 - Electrical Engineering and Computer Sciences: UC Berkeley College of Engineering